HOW TO HIT ROCK BOTTOM

 I’d find myself staring at the ceiling in bed next to her, still angry, not wanting to trust her with my feelings any longer.
 Even though we were together, I felt alone.
-Yet despite all of that we still loved each other.
+Yet despite that, we still very much loved each other.

-You have to admit, there’s not many people who’d be attracted to a fat, broke, felon.
+You have to admit, there are not many people who’d be attracted to a fat, broke, felon.
 And of all the people she picked to be with, she had chosen me (poor thing).

 There was a sadness that I could see in her eyes too.
 I knew that look.
 I recognized it as I’d seen it countless times growing up – the look of disappointment.
 She didn’t have to say anything either because I knew it.